reubenharry/website/content/maths/ODEs.md

 $$ DF((0,0)) = \begin{bmatrix} \alpha & 0 \\\\\\ 0  & - \beta  \\\\\\end{bmatrix}  $$

 Since $\alpha$ and $\beta$ are both positive, $DF((0,0))$ has one positive and one negative eigenvalue, and as such, is an unstable equilibrium.
-In fact, since this is a hyperbolic equilibrium, we can apply the stable manifold theorem, and in this simple case, it's unsurprising that the y-axis here is the stable manifold and the x-axis in the unstable manifold.
+In fact, since this is a hyperbolic equilibrium, we can apply the stable manifold theorem, and in this simple case, it's unsurprising that the y-axis here is the stable manifold and the x-axis is the unstable manifold.

 By contrast: